Compositions of Digraphs: A Survey: Acyclic spanning subdigraphs

 \subsection{The existence of prescribed acyclic spanning subdigraphs}

 It is well known that a tournament $T$ contains an $x-y$ Hamiltonian path if and only if there is an acyclic spanning subdigraph $R$ (not necessarily induced) such that for each vertex $z$ of $T$, $R$ contains an $x-z$ path and a $z-y$ path \cite{Thomassen2}.
 Bang-Jensen and Huang \cite{Bang-Jensen-Huang1} proved that if a quasi-transitive digraph has both in- and out-branchings then it always contains such an acyclic spanning subdigraph.
-For semicomplete compositions, Sun gave the following sufficient condition to guarantee the existence of this type of subdigraph.
+For semicomplete compositions, we give the following sufficient condition to guarantee the existence of this type of subdigraph.

-\begin{thm} \cite{Sun2} Let $Q=T[H_1, \dots, H_t]$ be a semicomplete composition.
-Then it contains an acyclic spanning subdigraph $R$ with a source $x$ and a sink $y$ such that for each vertex $z$ of $Q$, $R$ contains an $x-z$ path and a $z-y$ path, if one of the following assertions holds: \begin{description} \item[(a)] $Q$ is non-strong and has both in- and out-branchings. \item[(b)] $Q$ is strong with $|V(H_i)|\geq 2$ for each $i\in [t]$. \end{description} \end{thm}
+\begin{thm} Let $Q=T[H_1, \dots, H_t]$ be a semicomplete composition.
+Then it contains an acyclic spanning subdigraph $R$ with a source $x$ and a sink $y$ such that for each vertex $z$ of $Q$, $R$ contains an $x-z$ path and a $z-y$ path, if one of the following assertions holds: \begin{description} \item[(a)] $Q$ is non-strong and has both in- and out-branchings. \item[(b)] $Q$ is strong with $|V(H_i)|\geq 2$ for each $i\in [t]$. \end{description} \end{thm} \begin{pf} We first assume that $(a)$ holds.
+Let $Q$ have an out-branching, say $B^+_x$, rooted at $x$ and an in-branching, $B^-_y$, rooted at $y$, then $Q$ has precisely one initial strong component, say $Q'$, and precisely one strong terminal component, say $Q''$.
+Furthermore, we must have $x\in V(Q')$ and $y\in V(Q'')$.
+By the definition of a semicomplete composition, $Q'$ (resp. $Q''$) is a subdigraph of some $H_i$ when $Q'$ (resp. $Q''$) contains vertices from only one $H_i$, or is the union of some $H_i$ when $Q'$ (resp. $Q''$) contains vertices from at least two $H_i$.